Giorgi Makaridze

-Giorgi Makaridze (გიორგი მაკარიძე, /ka/; born 31 March 1990) is a Georgian professional footballer who plays as a goalkeeper for Iberia 1999.
+Giorgi Makaridze (გიორგი მაკარიძე, /ka/; born 31 March 1990) is a Georgian professional footballer who plays as a goalkeeper for Erovnuli Liga club Iberia 1999.

 He previously played for Dinamo Tbilisi, Le Mans, Doxa Katokopia, Feirense, Moreirense, F.C Rio Ave and Almería.

+Makaridze is the two-time winner of the Erovnuli Liga with Iberia 1999.
+He was named Goalkeeper of the Year and included in Team of the Season.

 Club career

-Born in Tbilisi, Makaridze began his career in the Dinamo Tbilisi academy, afterwards moving to Le Mans UC72 on January 10, 2009, for €800,000 on a four-year contract worth €85,000.
+Born in Tbilisi, Makaridze began his career in the Dinamo Tbilisi academy, afterwards moving to Le Mans UC72 on 10 January 2009 for €800,000 on a four-year contract worth €85,000.

-In April 2014, he would leave Le Mans for Doxa Katokopia, but would never play a single game for the Cypriot club, leaving them for Feirense in Portugal, who were in Segunda Division Portugal at the time, playing 54 games.
-After getting promoted to Liga Nos, Makaridze joined Moreirense, playing 33 games and winning the 2017 Taça da Liga with them.
-In 2018 there was a rumor that Makaridze would join Benfica, but this move would never materialise, and instead he signed with Rio Ave.
+In April 2014, he left Le Mans for Doxa Katokopia, but would never play a single game for the Cypriot club, leaving them for Feirense in Portugal, who were in Segunda Division Portugal at the time, playing 54 games.
+After getting promoted to the Primeira Liga, Makaridze joined Moreirense, playing 33 games and winning the 2017 Taça da Liga with them.
+In 2018, there was a rumor that Makaridze would join Benfica, but this move would never materialise, and instead he signed with Rio Ave.
 He would later agree to mutually terminate his contract with them, joining Vitoria FC in January of the same season.

 On 12 September 2020, Makaridze moved away from the Portuguese league to sign a two-year contract with Segunda División side UD Almería.
 He was released by the club on 3 June 2022 as his contract was due to expire, and joined SD Ponferradina on 4 July.

 On 9 January 2023, after being mainly a backup to Amir Abedzadeh, Makaridze left Ponfe.

 On 11 January 2023, Makaridze signed a year-and-a-half contract with Marítimo in Portugal.
 On 27 July 2023, Marítimo announced that Makaridze's contract had been terminated by mutual agreement.

 On 8 February 2024, Makaridze joined Portuguese Liga 3 side Sporting da Covilhã.

+In July 2024, Makaridze returned to Georgia to sign for the reigning cup holders Iberia 1999.
+In the next two seasons, he twice became the league champion.
+Individually, he was selected as Erovnuli Liga Goalkeeper of the Year and named in Team of the Year.

 International career

-Giorgi Makaridze was a member of Georgia U17 team and played 10 games there.
-He also participated in Georgia U19 (played 8 games) and Georgia U21 (played 9 games).
-At age of 17, Makaridze established himself as a great prospect and starter for the Georgia national football team along with other teenagers such as Levan Kenia and Levan Mchedlidze.
-Currently he has played 14 games in Georgian National Football Team.
+Makaridze was a member of Georgia U17 team and played 10 games there.
+He also participated in Georgia U19 (eight appearances) and Georgia U21 (nine appearances).
+At the age of 17, Makaridze established himself as a great prospect and starter for the Georgia national team along with other teenagers, such as Levan Kenia and Levan Mchedlidze.